Happy2301/NLP-text-classification-aidi1002/README.md

 ## Objective

-The main goal of this project is to reproduce the results of the [DistilBERT paper](https://arxiv.org/abs/1910.01108) and contribute to the paper by testing the model on other types of datasets like IMDb review dataset for sentiment analysis.
+The main goal of this project is to reproduce the results of the [DistilBERT paper](https://arxiv.org/abs/1910.01108) and contribute to the paper by testing the model on other types of datasets like IMDb review dataset which contains longer texts than the SST-2 dataset for sentiment analysis.
 We also do comparison of this model with older models like Word2Vec and TF-IDF.

 ## Project Structure